temporalio/documentation/kb/prometheus-grafana-setup-cloud.md

 3. Add your metrics queries:
    - For Temporal Cloud metrics, expand the **Metrics browser** and select the metrics you want to see.
      You can also select associated labels and values to sort the data on the query.
-     The documentation on Cloud metrics describes metrics emitted from Temporal Cloud.
+     The documentation on [Cloud metrics](/cloud/how-to-monitor-temporal-cloud-metrics#available-performance-metrics) lists metrics emitted from Temporal Cloud.
    - For Temporal SDK metrics, expand the **Metrics browser** and select the metrics you want to see.
      A list of metrics on Worker performance are described in [Developer's Guide - Worker performance](/application-development/worker-performance).
      All metrics related to SDKs are described in the [SDK metrics](/references/sdk-metrics) reference.